calmath/umbraco/README.md

 Run test server whilst listening for changes : ```gulp test-server``` Run build version of files ```gulp build```

 More information about gulp tasks and writing UID code in the generated js and sass documentaion.
-These will open when test server is run.
+These will open when test server is run